 Known For : Salim Ali Bird Sanctuary Bhoothathankettu Dam

-Located near Kothamangalam in Ernakulam on the northern bank of the Periyar River, this bird sanctuary is also called Salim Ali Bird Sanctuary and is famous for its rich and varied birdlife.
+Located near Kothamangalam in Ernakulam on the northern bank of the Periyar River, this bird sanctuary in India is also called Salim Ali Bird Sanctuary and is famous for its rich and varied birdlife.
 This Sanctuary came to light in the year 1983 on the basis of recommendations made by famous ornithologist Dr Salim Ali.
 Spread over 25 sq. km, it shelters over 500 species of birds and rare birds such as Wayanad laughingthrush, rufous babbler, and white-bellied blue flycatcher.

 Best Time: Throughout the year